 If you’re looking to go out and party in Bucharest this nightlife guide will tell you how to prepare and what to expect, where to find the best bars and clubs and how to blend in with the locals for the maximum fun.
 Our pub crawling and craft beer tours are great ways to discover Bucharest’s nightlife scene with a local so check them out!
 And if you need to organize stag or hen parties, special events or nights out with your group contact us and we'll create a specially tailored experience for your taste!

 In short: diversity, social status and a true 'I enjoy going out’ feeling.

-No matter what kind of music you like, your drinks budget, noise-sensitivity, party or sleeping hours - there’s a bar for everyone in Bucharest:
+No matter what kind of music you like, your drinks budget, noise-sensitivity, party or sleeping hours - there’s a bar for everyone in the Romanian capital:

 - student bars with basic decorum, drinks at affordable prices and loads of fun and energy

 - a huge range of bars, pubs and clubs for most people to spend or dance the night away in all sorts of music styles (contemporary, live, karaoke, jazz, electronic, rock, etc)